MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 Consider the opposite scenario -- small sample sizes with a meaningful difference.
 Suppose again that you would like to determine if a majority of a population support a new ballot measure.
 However, you only have the time and money to survey 20 people in the community.
 Unknown to you, 65% of the population support the measure.

 Examine Figure \@ref(fig:prac-signif).
 The distribution of possible sample proportions who support the new ballot measure in samples of size $n = 20$ when 65% of the population supports the measure is represented by the black normal curve.
 The dotted red normal curve is the null distribution of sample proportions for $H_0: \pi = 0.5$.
 Even though 0.65 is quite a bit higher than 0.50, there is still a lot of overlap between the two distributions due to the small sample size.
-The shaded blue area represents the power of the test of $H_0: \pi = 0.5$ versus $H_a: \pi > 0.5$ when $\alpha = 0.05$ -- only 0.29!
+The shaded blue area represents the power of the test of $H_0: \pi = 0.5$ versus $H_A: \pi > 0.5$ when $\alpha = 0.05$ -- only 0.29!
 That is, even though 65% of the population supports the measure (much higher than 50%), we only have a 29% chance of detecting that difference with our small sample size.

 <div class="figure" style="text-align: center">
 <img src="05-inference-cat_files/figure-html/prac-signif-1.png" alt="Black curve: approximate sampling distribution of sample proportions from samples of size 20 when the true proportion is 0.65.
 Red curve: approximate null distribution of sample proportions for a null value of 0.50." width="100%" />